 Introduction (See breaking news below in Addition One, below)

-The United States Patent and Trademark Office (USPTO) operates on a fee-for-service model, funded primarily by fees paid by applicants for patent and trademark services.
-However, fee diversion—a practice of reallocating USPTO fees to other government purposes—has historically impacted the agency’s operations.
-Fee diversion was a huge issues around a decade ago, but has since faded in the wake of the America Invents Act.
+The United States Patent and Trademark Office (USPTO) uses a fee-for-service model, much as a private company would.
+It is funded by fees paid by applicants for patent and trademark services.
+A big pile of money sitting at the USPTO proved a tempting target for legislators looking for money but terrified of tax increases.
+Fee diversion is the natural result of this legislative temptation.
+Fee diversion was a huge issue around a decade ago, but has since faded in the wake of the America Invents Act.
 This article explores how the USPTO is funded, what fee diversion entails, and its historical context.

 The thing to remember about fee diversion is that inventors are the “customers”, and the USPTO is only supposed to charge what is necessary to service the customers.
 However, it charges the customers way too much so that it can take money inventors paid and use it for whatever other government services it wants to.
 This is a tax on inventors.
 While the America Invents Act was supposed to put a stop to fee diversion, it can still happen (like it did 2 years after the AIA was signed).
 This is because the AIA is just a law, and the federal budget is implemented with laws.
-So the appropriations process can, at any time, override the AIA and divert fees by providing for that override in whatever law they pass to implement appropriations.
+This means the appropriations process can override the AIA and divert fees by providing for that override in whatever law they pass to implement appropriations.

 Funding Mechanism: User Fees